What is Holistic Development?

 Holistic development aims to nurture individuals in all dimensions of their lives.
 Here are the five key aspects of a holistic development approach:

-Ethical and Moral Values
+4. Ethical and Moral Values:

-Students develop a sense of responsibility towards society and the environment by engaging in debates on moral dilemmas, discussions on sustainability and active participation in community projects.
+Students develop a sense of responsibility towards society and the environment by engaging in debates on moral dilemmas, discussions on sustainability, and active participation in community projects.

 Physical health forms the bedrock of your overall well-being.
 In college, this is not limited to sports or fitness routines but extends to managing your energy levels and ensuring you have the stamina to meet academic and social demands.